-Parking structures shall not be required to provide setbacks from residential areas as outlined in other provisions of the Land Development Code, but shall meet height, building setback, allowable building envelope area and screening requirements as outlined in the OAO.
+Parking structures shall meet height, building setback, allowable building envelope area and screening requirements as outlined in the OAO.

 Parking garages shall be set back from the Orange Avenue, Fairbanks Avenue or Orlando Avenue frontages and screened by liner buildings or other treatments as required in the OAO.
 Parking should also be accessed from side streets to the maximum extent feasible.
 They shall also be designed in an architectural style that is compatible with its building counterpart and shall also conform to the City's parking garage design guidelines.

-Parking structures on the north side of Fairbanks Avenue shall not be exempt from parking garage FARallowed.
+Parking structures on the north side of Fairbanks Avenue shall not be allowed.
 Parking structures west of Orlando Avenue shall not be exempt from FAR for structures greater than 2 levels (ground +1).